paperSequencer/paperSequencer/README.md

 - Start and stop the system: click to start and click to stop the disks from spinning!

 - Control the volume: move a button left and right to raise and reduce the volume!

+Made by:
+- Adan Suleiman
+- Yazan Daoud
+- Nashwa Jaber

+## Details about the project

 ## Physical model:
 <img src="images/pic1.jpeg" width="450" height="550">